Roadmap to planar electron-ion point Paul trap: Overview of noise sources

-Heating by the rf-signal itself (known as rf heating) is also an issue in the Paul traps \cite{brownnutt_ion-trap_2015}.
+Decoherence by the rf-signal itself is also an issue in the Paul traps \cite{brownnutt_ion-trap_2015}.
 It is caused by several factors, such as random fluctuations of the electric field (including Johnson-Nyquist noise) \cite{turchette_2000}, and field disruptions caused by electrode surface roughness \cite{lin_effects_2016}.

 Johnson--Nyquist noise has spectral density \cite{brownnutt_ion-trap_2015}